Check out our 6-minute overview video for a summary of this article:

 A fantastic DIY approach we have seen is a 12" bucket lid stuck on a white plastic 14x14 access panel from Home Depot

 Placement of GCP points should be scattered throughout the area of interest being mapped.
 If the area being mapped has noticeable elevation changes, make sure your GCP placement (hills, mines, valleys etc.) accounts for this by placing them in the different elevations on a relatively flat surface.
 Ensure that the region of interest (where you want the map accuracy to be highest) has GCP points surrounding it, as well as scattered throughout the region.
-When placing GCPs around the perimeter DroneDeploy recommends a 50-foot buffer zone between the edge of the map and the GCPs location.
-This will ensure that there is enough image coverage to carry out the reprocessing.
+When placing GCPs around the perimeter DroneDeploy recommends a 50 ft buffer zone between the edge of the map and the GCPs location.
+This will ensure that there is enough image coverage to carry out the processing.

 Measuring GPS from the center of the point helps increase accuracy.

--Fly with a high-resolution (20MP or greater), mechanical shutter camera like the DJI Phantom 4 Pro.
+- Fly with a high-resolution (20MP or greater), mechanical shutter camera like the DJI Phantom 4 Pro.

 DroneDeploy requires a minimum of 4 GCPs.
 No more than 10 are usually needed for larger maps.
-Please note that if you decide to use more than 10 GCPs, processing time for your map will increase.
+Please note that if you decide to use more than 10 GCPs, the processing time for your map will increase.
 We recommend 5 GCPs located in the 4 corners of your map and the center as shown below.
 Again, make sure your GCPs are at least 50 ft from the boundary of your map.

 In this example, the subjects of interest are the 2 star shaped buildings so we place our GCP as best we can in the corners and center.